varunvaatsalya/fiverr01/README.md

 ## Multi-Specialty Hospital Management System

+**This project was developed for a Fiverr client as part of a professional freelancing assignment.**

 This is a comprehensive management website built for a multi-specialty hospital.
 It efficiently manages daily records, including billing, patient data, and other operations.

 - **Role-Based Access Control**: Security with multi-role protection.